ubiquitousplatform/docs/docs/architecture/functions/Technical Implementation Details.md

 The IPC call itself is stringly-typed, but on each end, the parser ensures that the parameters are properly in line with expectations.

+TODO: use http / REST over Host Functions instead of making custom implementations.

+Theory to test:

+TypeSpec file generates OpenAPI spec
+OpenAPI spec is fed into openapi-generator CLI client libraries are generated for TypeScript / Go / Rust / C# the client libraries are hooked into / adapted to build the HTTP request but then send it across the IPC boundary to the WASM host instead. headers, route, query parameters, and body are all parsed via JSON.

+openapi-generator supports customizing of the generated code so it can be adapted for this situation.